Skip to main content

 What’s Covered:

 Located in Syracuse, New York, Syracuse University was founded in 1870.
-In its more than one and a half centuries, Pulitzer Prize winners, Nobel laureates, Olympic medalists, Academy Award recipients, and high-level government officials have graduated from Syracuse.
+Over more than a century and a half, the university has produced Pulitzer Prize winners, Nobel laureates, Olympic medalists, Academy Award recipients, and high-ranking government officials.

 Want to learn more about Syracuse?
 Keep reading to find out all about the research university’s claims to fame.